AlenAlic/Portfolio/README.md

-#My personal web portfolio\*.
+# My personal web portfolio\*.

 \*For now only in Dutch

-Scripts and guides to install the site and email can be found in tthe '/scripts' folder.
+Scripts and guides to install the site and email can be found in the '/scripts' folder.

 ## Scripts/Guides in order